Updated October 2022

 – There’s a chance GIRA will charge you because your time runs over 45 minutes.
 Here’s the best part: since you can only pay for a subscription, you’ll be in EMEL’s debt.
 And they’ll want you to pay before you take out the next bike.
 This usually happens when you’re already running too late to walk or take the metro, so you’ll pay.
 And then…

-– They take a looooooong time to respond.
-I’m still waiting for a response from July 6.
+– Customer service.
+They take a looooooong time to respond.

 Our recommendation?
 Get used to restarting the app regularly.
-When you have problems returning the bike, try different bays, different stations, if you have to, and don’t be in a rush if you can.
+When you have problems returning the bike, try different bays, different stations, if you have to, and don’t be in a rush (ha!).
 If you see an EMEL employee fixing the station, ask for help — and be nice to them.
 They’re the only ones preventing the system from sinking to its knees.

 GIRA is a good service, a great service, even, though it probably could have done with more testing before they took it out of the suburbs of Parque das Nações.
-They should also probably hire some more people to respond to phone calls and emails, but right now this is all we have, so support these poor souls for a greener city.
+They should also probably hire some more people to respond to phone calls and emails, but right now this is Lisbon’s locally grown bike-sharing program, so support these poor souls for a greener city.

 A BETTER GIRA?